MikeHughesKent/PyFibreBundle/docs/source/functions.rst

 Sets which method will be used for core remove, ``coreMethod`` can be 'FILTER', 'TRILIN' or 'EDGE_FILTER'.

+.. py:function:: set_core_size(coreSize)

+Sets the estimated core spacing in the calibration image which helps with core finding as part of the TRILIN calibration process.

 .. py:function:: set_crop(crop)

 Determines whether images are cropped to size of bundle (FILTER, EDGE_FILTER methods). ``crop`` is boolean.